livexords-nw/tabiZoo-Bot/README.md

 - **Auto Task:** Automatically solve tasks with speed and precision.
 - **Auto Spin:** Spin for rewards automatically to maximize your benefits.
 - **Auto Level Up:** Level up automatically to enhance your capabilities.
+- **Auto Draw:** Draw rewards automatically as long as zoo_coins are sufficient.
+- **Crafting Check:** Check owned materials to determine if crafting is possible (actual crafting will be added later).
 - **Proxy Support:** Optional proxy configuration (disabled by default).
 - **Delay Settings:** Customize delays for loop intervals (in milliseconds) and account switching (in seconds).